oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 Once terraform apply is done, you can view the resources under Networking -> DNS management in OCI console
 ## DNS-Resolvers-Tab
+Existing Resolvers need to be exported first before making any changes to those.
 Below are the details about specific columns to fill the sheet for DNS-Resolvers-Tab
 1. "Compartment Name" - Compartment name for VCN
 2. "Display Name" -  Display Name is same as the VCN Name by default.